Introduction to Connecticut Slot Machine Casino Gambling 2018

 The second largest casino in Connecticut is currently its other casino, Mohegan Sun Casino in Uncasville, officially having 4,097 gaming machines in June 2018.

 If the MGM International Resorts in Springfield is approved, built, and opened, perhaps as early as 2022, it is expected to become the second largest casino in Connecticut.

-Non-Tribal Casinos in Connecticut
+List of Casinos in Connecticut

 There are no non-tribal gambling establishments offering slot machine gambling currently available in Connecticut.

-American Indian Casinos in Connecticut
+List of Tribal Casinos in Connecticut

 The two American Indian tribal casinos in Connecticut are: